The KURE program at The University of Alabama at Birmingham

 Program Overview

-UAB KURE – Kidney, Urology, and non-Malignant Hematology (KUH) Undergraduate Research Experience program is an NIH-funded Summer Research Program allowing you to learn about advances in “KUH” research and be mentored in your own research project in a lab by the University of Alabama at Birmingham’s renowned KUH community of investigators.
-This 12-week program (8 weeks on campus) allows you an in-depth experience in the field of biomedical research.
+UAB KURE – The Kidney, urology, and non-malignant Hematology (KUH) Undergraduate Research Experience is a 12-week (9 weeks on campus), NIH-funded Summer Research Program.
+This program focuses on biomedical research, allowing you to learn about advances in “KUH” research and be mentored on a research project in a lab by the University of Alabama at Birmingham’s renowned KUH community of investigators.
+Rolling Applications until February 27, 2026.

 University of Alabama at Birmingham Summer Research Program PDF